HomeBUSINESSBenefits of Apprenticeship Act 1961: A Complete Guide

 3. the assessments at the end of all such programs must be done jointly between the establishment and the NCVT (for Designated Trades) / the concerned Sector Skill Council (in case of Optional trade).

-Why do I register my establishment in NAPS Portal?
+Why Should I Register My Establishment in NAPS Portal?

 In order to get the benefits of NAPS, establishments have to register their establishment in NAPS Portal.